chatbotkit/node-sdk/packages/react/README.md

 - **[userConversationManager](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.hooks_useConversationManager.html)**: A React Hook for managing conversation flow.
 Handles all the heavy lifting of sending and receiving messages, as well as thinking and typing indicators.
 - **[AutoTextarea](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.components_AutoTextarea.html)**: A React component that automatically resizes the textarea to fit the content.
 Useful for chat interfaces to allow users to type messages.
+- **[ChatInput](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.components_ChatInput.html)**: A React component that provides a chat input interface.
+Useful for chat interfaces to allow users to type messages.
+It automatically handles modifiers such as ctrl, cmd and shift.
+- **[ChatMessages](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.components_ChatMessages.html)**: A React component that provides a chat messages interface.
+Useful for chat interfaces to display messages.

 ## Getting Started